martynas2200/invoice-helper-erpnext/README.md

 bench install-app invoice_helper
 ```

+This app relies on a few system-level tools for PDF/OCR processing.
+Make sure these are installed and
+available in your `PATH` on the machine or container running Frappe:

+- Poppler utilities (for `pdf2image`, e.g. `pdftoppm`)
+- Tesseract OCR (for local OCR extraction)

+For example:

+- macOS (Homebrew): `brew install poppler tesseract`
+- Debian/Ubuntu: `apt-get update && apt-get install -y poppler-utils tesseract-ocr`

 ### Contributing

 This app uses `pre-commit` for code formatting and linting.
 Please [install pre-commit](https://pre-commit.com/#installation) and enable it for this repository: